bloominstituteoftechnology/Computer-Architecture-C/LS8-spec.md

 Calls a subroutine (function) at the address stored in the register.

-1. The address of the _next_ instruction that will execute is pushed onto the stack.
+1. The address of the instruction _directly after_ the `CALL` instruction is pushed onto the stack.
 2. The PC is set to the address stored in the given register.

 Machine code: